Volumes#

 Creating / deleting a volume#

-You can use different methods to create a new volume:
+You can use two methods to create a new volume:

 2. Create a volume from a snapshot